IBMProjectEventStore/db2eventstore-IoT-Analytics/AdvancedApplications/ScalaApplication/README.md

-# Instructions to run IBM Streams and remote applications for IBM Db2 Event Store

-## Scala remote application setup
+# Scala remote application setup

 The simplest option is to use the Docker container provided in this repository that is configured to run the application.